Not Business Advice ✍️

 What.
 The.
 Fuck.
 At that moment, I wanted to laugh.
 But to be honest, if I didn't have CyberLeads, I would probably want to cry.

-The seventh reason I quit my job was because I want to embrace risk taking.
+The seventh reason I quit my job is that I want to embrace risks.

-But everything good that has happened to me was through some amount of healthy risk taking.
+Everything good that has happened to me has been through some amount of healthy risk taking.

 You cannot live in bubble wrap and expect to grow.
 You need to leave your comfort zone.

-Taleb's Incerto books really changed my perspective on risk, randomness and life.
+Nassim Taleb's books really changed my perspective on risk, randomness and life.
 Highly recommend.

 They remind you that life is chaotic.
 And you shouldn't try to change that.
 Embrace it's unpredictability and make it work for you.
 Not against you.